 Let us dive right in

 It turns out that numbers are hard.
 They address it in the follow-up paper, Order Matters: Sequence to sequence for sets.
 The main point is, make no mistake, that order matters.
 Specifically, we’re talking about the order of the input elements.
 The authors found out that it influences results very much, which is not what we want.
-That’s because in essence we’re dealing with sets as input, not sequences.
+That’s because in essence we’re dealing with sets, not sequences, as input.
 Sets don’t have inherent order, so how elements are permuted ideally shouldn’t affect the outcome.

 Hence the paper introduces an improved architecture, where they replace the LSTM encoder by a feed-forward network connected to another LSTM.
 That LSTM is said to run repeateadly in order to produce an embedding which is permutation invariant to the inputs.
 The decoder is the same, a pointer network.